-Singapore chow mei fun (or mai fun) – with its curried, smoky and savory flavors… won Ben’s heart that day.
+Singapore chow mei fun (or mai fun) – with its curried, smokey and savory flavors… won Ben’s heart that day.

 But because Chinese food in New York can get a bit pricey for what you actually get in return, we don’t order delivery all that often.
 Instead, I’ve gotten into the habit of making my own at home.